JeodC/PortMaster-Starship/README.md

 ## Menu Navigation
 There is a `starship.gptk` file you can use to change which button emulates F1 (default is L3).
 Some devices have a special button called `guide` that makes for a good F1 mapping.

+## Adding Mods
+Mods are available at the port's [Gamebanana Page](https://gamebanana.com/games/21612).

 ## Default Gameplay Controls
 The port uses SDL controller mapping and controls can be remapped from the menu bar.